 Thanks to all who joined us this month!
 I am consistently so amazed by the knowledge and enthusiasm of all of our attendees and greatly enjoy learning with and from them every month.
 If you’re curious about our other sightings from October, you can check them out here.

-📅 Join us next month to explore the natural joys to be found in November.
+📅 Join any of our walks to explore the natural joys to be found in November.
 We will be on the lookout for the activity of insects taking advantage of the last warm days of the year and signs of winter preparation.

 October, 18th 2020 | by Mina Burton

 Editing & layout by Claire O’Neill.
 The photos of species in this article are the visual observations that the EwA team recorded when scouting for and during the October Forest Explorations event (© Mina Burton, © Joe MacInderwar, © Claire O’Neill).
 Click any photo and see the corresponding record in EwA’s iNaturalist Fells project (and its author).
 Photos are licensed under Attribution-NonCommercial (CC BY-NC).

 Sharing is Caring Spread the Word!